-Gay, Lesbian, Same Sex Adoption (LGBT adoption)
+Gay, Lesbian, Same Sex Adoption (LGBTQ adoption)

 Will I have to wait longer than other prospective parents that want to adopt?

 AT shares profiles of perspective families in the order that they have been waiting, however, ultimately the choice and selection of adoptive parents is left to the birthparents or birthmother of the child.
 In the event that the birthparents choose to not participate in the selection process, our agency will place the child based on a number of factors that include the length of time adoptive parents have been waiting and the quality of the match.
 Historically many of our birth parents have been open to same sex couples and single adoptive parents.